-Based on the information provided by your answers to our questionnaire, we would like to outline a number of relevant characteristics of University-Based Institutes for Advanced Study, stressing common traits as well as distinctions.
+Based on the information provided by your answers to our questionnaire; we would, in the following, like to outline a number of relevant characteristics of University-Based Institutes for Advanced

+Study, stressing common traits as well as distinctions.
 After sketching some general characteristics we will look at some particularly interesting aspects in more detail.